AbdulAHAD968/Stock-Management-System/README.md

 ---

-### 📂 Task 4: Bulk Insertions and Updates from CSV.
+### 📂 Part 4: Bulk Insertions and Updates from CSV.

 The system supports bulk data operations from a CSV file, with each entry including item information.
 - **Existing Items**: If the item exists, updates attributes if values differ.